FAQs

 • if you have been told you should not have sexual intercourse for health reasons.

-See if the heart rate is regular.
+Check if the heart rate is regular.
 An irregular heartbeat needs to be evaluated as soon as possible.
-Please see the atrial fibrillation FAQ, above.
+Please see the Atrial Fibrillation FAQ, above.

-If not associated with any other symptoms, make sure you are taking your medications as prescribed.
+If your tachycardia is not associated with any other symptoms, make sure you are taking your medications as prescribed.
 Some heart medications that lower your heart rate can cause a rebound effect (increased heart rate) if you stop taking them abruptly; so please don’t let your prescriptions run out.

-Tachycardia can be caused by fever.
-Check your temperature.
+Tachycardia can be caused by fever, so take your temperature.

 Tachycardia can also be caused by dehydration.
 Caution should be taken, because severe dehydration can lead to kidney damage.

-Harmony Heart Group also employs a nurse practitioner who is readily available to answer questions and to assist you in any way possible.
+Harmony Heart Group also employs a nurse practitioner who sees patients and is readily available to answer questions and assist you in any way possible.
 She is licensed and credentialed to diagnose diseases, prescribe medications and play a large role in patient education.
-Her name is Susan Deavers, RN, CNS, ANP Back to TopWhat kinds of tests are available in your office?
+Her name is Susan Devers, RN, CNS, ANP.

-• EKGs – A short, several second long surface tracing of the electrical activity of the heart used to diagnose coronary disease and other cardiac issues, such as arrhythmias, etc.
+• EKGs – A brief surface tracing of the electrical activity of the heart, used to diagnose coronary disease and other cardiac issues, such as arrhythmias, etc.

-• Holter and Event Monitors – a wearable monitor attached to the body much like an EKG would be; can record electrical events of the heart for up to a month .
-Used most usually to find abnormal heart rhythms.
+• Holter and Event Monitors – a wearable monitor attached to the body, much like an EKG would be; can record electrical events of the heart for up to a month.
+Typically used to find abnormal heart rhythms.

 • Venous Dopplers – a noninvasive method of diagnosing the presence of blood clots in the deep veins of the lower extremities